GSA/digitalgov.gov/content/posts/2014-07-02-using-top-tasks-to-be-top-notch-federal-reserve-board-usability-case-study.md

 url: /2014/07/02/using-top-tasks-to-be-top-notch-federal-reserve-board-usability-case-study/
 date: 2014-07-02 1:51:51 -0400
 title: 'Using Top Tasks to be Top-Notch: Federal Reserve Board Usability Case Study'
-summary: 'In 2012, the Federal Reserve Board used the Top-task&nbsp;methodology to redesign our intranet, called Inside the Board, which had not been significantly updated since it was launched in 1995.
-After determining the top tasks the&nbsp;audience needs to accomplish on a website, you can run usability tests to gain knowledge and improve the site.
+summary: 'In 2012, the Federal Reserve Board used the Top-task methodology to redesign our intranet, called Inside the Board, which had not been significantly updated since it was launched in 1995.
+After determining the top tasks the audience needs to accomplish on a website, you can run usability tests to gain knowledge and improve the site.
 The project'
 authors:
   - ben-rosset
 categories: